SDG17 - Partnerships for The Goals

 Results and interpretation

-The Keeling Curve also shows a cyclic variation of about 5 ppmv each year corresponding to the seasonal change in the uptake of CO2 by the world’s land vegetation.
-Most of this vegetation is in the Northern hemisphere where most of the land is located.
-From a maximum in May, the level decreases during the northern spring and summer as new plant growth takes CO2 out of the atmosphere through photosynthesis.
+The Keeling Curve also shows a cyclic variation of approximately 5 ppmv per year, corresponding to the seasonal change in the uptake of CO2 by the world’s land vegetation.
+Most of this vegetation is found in the Northern Hemisphere, where the majority of the land is located.
+From a maximum in May, the level decreases during the northern spring and summer as new plant growth removes CO2 from the atmosphere through photosynthesis.
 After reaching a minimum in September, the level rises again in the northern fall and winter as plants and leaves die off and decay, releasing CO2 back into the atmosphere.[10][12]

 Passing 400 ppm in 2013